 Under Avoid, I listed “natural flavors” “spices that aren’t labeled gluten free” etc. Basically all the stuff you look for on ingredient labels.
 I also included all legumes here just in case soy was present when those were processed.

-On Safe for Me, I listed the stuff I do eat like Dairy, Eggs, Fish and Shellfish.
+On Safe for Me (which I didn’t get to show in the image above), I listed the stuff I do eat like Dairy, Eggs, Tree Nuts, Fish and Shellfish.

 Preorder several options